Fast Radio Bursts from White Dwarf Binary Mergers: Isolated and Triple-Induced Channels: Results

 with a similar equation for binary systems by replacing $f_{\rm triple}$ with $f_{\rm binary}$.
-Here, $f_{\rm channel}$ is the fraction of FRB candidates formed per stellar system (binary or triples), taken from Table \ref{tab:fractions}.
+Here, $f_{\rm channel}$ is the fraction of FRB candidates formed per stellar system (binary or triple), taken from Table \ref{tab:fractions}.
 SFR is the star formation rate, taken to be $\approx2$ stars per year, assuming a Kroupa IMF and true SFR of $\sim1~{\rm M_\odot~yr^{-1}}$.
 If we assume a number density of $0.02~{\rm Mpc^{-3}}$ for Milky-Way-like galaxies, we estimate a local volumetric rate of

-Note that the above is a heuristic estimation using typical values and assuming typical values for SFR and $f_{\rm channel}$ from Table \ref{tab:fractions}.
-Nonetheless, it demonstrates that the typical rates from the triple channel are comparable to the observed local rates.
-We discuss this further below.
+Note that the above is a heuristic estimation assuming typical values for SFR and $f_{\rm channel}$ from Table \ref{tab:fractions}.
+Nonetheless, it demonstrates that the typical rates from the triple channel are comparable to the observed local rates, which is discussed further below.
+The rates of WD mergers are consistent, to within an order-of-magnitude, of empirical estimates for WD merger rates \citep[e.g.,][]{Brown16,Maoz18,Maoz24}.

 We translate the full delay time distributions from our binary/triple simulations (Figure \ref{fig:delay_times}) into FRB source rates as a function of redshift by convolving each DTD with the cosmic star formation rate density (SFRD) from \citet{Madau14}: